DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ## Contributing

-Please contact me if you see anything in this pipeline that you think is problematic or could be improved.
-I am very happy with any input!
+Please contact me if you see anything in this pipeline that you think could be improved.
+I'm always looking to improve the pipeline!
 [Back to top](#eeg-pipeline-using-eeglab)

 ## Updates
 5/7/2021 - adding [C_manual_check script](#c_manual_check) + [biosemi160sfp file](#b_downs_filter_chaninfo_exclextern_exclchan)
+6/17/2021- updating the re-referencing situation.
+We used to do this in the first script when loading the BDF file, but this caused problems with flat channels not being flat anymore.
+6/17/2021- updating [D_avgref_ica_autoexcom](#d_avgref_ica_autoexcom), only deleting eye-components from now on.

 [Back to top](#eeg-pipeline-using-eeglab)